amruta33/Sentiment-Analysis-of-BlackCoffer-Blogs/README.md

 3. Wait for the script to complete the sentiment analysis and text metrics calculation.

 4. Retrieve the results:
-   - The results are saved in the file `app.py`.
+   - The results are saved in the file `Output.xlsx`.

-5. If you want to Analyse Blog use app: `Text_analysis_blackcofee_assignment
+5. If you want to Analyse Blog run app: `app.py`
 ## Features

-- Automatically Scraps Important data from the blog post ignoring the irrelevant information.
+- Automatically Extract Important data from the blog post ignoring the irrelevant information.
 - Generates a list of stopwords to remove common words from the text. 🛑
 - Creates a master dictionary of positive and negative words for sentiment analysis. 📚
-- Retrieves content from scrapped data files based on URL IDs. 📂
+- Retrieves content from Extracted data files based on URL IDs. 📂
 - Performs sentiment analysis using the master dictionary and calculates positive and negative scores. 😃😔
 - Calculates various text metrics:
   - Average number of syllables per word